 You practice things which are to difficult on the guitar

-I’ve seen this a hundred times and a good friend of mine has been doing this for years and has never gotten any better.
+I’ve seen this a hundred times, and a good friend of mine has been doing this for years and has never gotten any better.
 Yes, you have to practice things that are difficult and outside your comfort zone.
-However, take it in stages.
-If something is too difficult practice something of a lower level relating to what you want to be able to play.
-If you can’t pick fast across one string how are you going to be able to pick fast across 6?
+However, take it in stages; if something is too difficult to practice, then practice something of a lower level relating to what you want to play.
+If you can’t pick fast across one string, how will you be able to pick fast across 6?

 You don’t even play songs on the guitar